Bazanty/Property/README.md

 #### **Features**
--**Agent Management**: Create and manage agents, including authentication and profile details.
+* **Agent Management**: Create and manage agents, including authentication and profile details.

--**Property Management**: Add, update, delete, and list properties.
+* **Property Management**: Add, update, delete, and list properties.

--**Room Management**: Add rooms to properties, list rooms, and remove rooms as needed.
+* **Room Management**: Add rooms to properties, list rooms, and remove rooms as needed.

--**Client Management**: Manage client information, link clients to properties, and handle client data.
+* **Client Management**: Manage client information, link clients to properties, and handle client data.

--**Payment Management**: Record and track payments made by clients for their rented properties.
+* **Payment Management**: Record and track payments made by clients for their rented properties.

--**Search Functionality**: Easily search properties and clients by different criteria like name, address, etc.
+* **Search Functionality**: Easily search properties and clients by different criteria like name, address, etc.